Leko7/allcars3/README.md

 ```bash
 python get_cars_from_brand.py --brand audi
 ```
-The name of the brand has to be written in lower case, with space as separator if there is multiple words in the brand name.
+The name of the brand has to be written in lower case, with space as separator between brands.
+If the brand name is composed of multiple words, use '_' as separator.

 The output will be under data/cars.jsonl